-- {... missing close comment
+{... missing close comment

 ... { normal comment }...

 We will issue a warning (this form

-- We will issue a warning (this form of comment is lexically legal).
+of comment is lexically legal).

 Any comment containing an open comment symbol in its body is most probably a missing } error.

 We split our legal comment definition into two token definitions.